-- Learn, or check, the formation of irregular verbs. - Only use the passive voice in appropriate contexts. - Familiarise yourself with the formation of the twelve tenses. - Use the correct form of 'to be' when forming person. - Ensure agreement between subject and verb (singular subject = singular verb / plural subject = plural verb).
+- Learn, or check, the formation of irregular verbs. - Only us the passive voice in appropriate contexts. - Familiarise yourself with the formation of the twelve tenses. - Use the correct form of 'be' when forming person. - Ensure agreement between subject and verb - singular subject = singular verb - plural subject = plural verb.

-Determiners
+12. Determiners

 Determiners are the little words that precede and modify nouns.
 They tell us we are referring to a particular noun, quantity of nouns, or who the noun belongs to.
 These include: articles, demonstratives, possessives, numbers, and quantifiers.
-There are two kinds of article: the definite article the and indefinite articles a/an.

-The indefinite articles a and an are used to refer to nonspecific countable nouns:
+There are two kinds of article: the definite article 'the' and indefinite articles 'a/an'.
+The indefinite articles 'a' and 'an' are used to refer to nonspecific countable nouns: